-After the body of the Somerton Man was found on an Australian beach in December 1948, police found a mysterious scrap of paper reading "Tamám Shud" in his pocket.
+After the body of the Somerton Man was found on an Australian beach in December 1948, police found a scrap of paper reading "Tamám Shud" in his pocket.

-On Dec.
-1, 1948, beachgoers came across a dead man on Australia’s Somerton beach.
-Well-dressed, and with no signs of trauma, his identity and cause of death eluded local police.
+On December 1, 1948, beachgoers came across a dead man on Australia’s Somerton beach.
+Well-dressed and with no signs of trauma, his identity and cause of death eluded local police.
 Soon, investigators dubbed him the “Somerton Man.”

 As their investigation deepened, so did the mystery.
 Not only did the man’s possessions offer few clues, but investigators also found a slip of paper in the man’s pocket which read “Tamám Shud,” Persian for, “it is finished.”

 To date, the Somerton Man has never been officially identified.
 But several theories have emerged in the past few decades, suggesting that the mysterious figure could have been anything from a spy to a spurned lover.

 And after more than 70 years, some investigators have new reasons to hope that the Somerton Man might finally be identified and that the Tamám Shud case might be solved once and for all.
 The biggest development involves one professor who claims that his DNA analysis has actually identified the Somerton Man.

 The Disturbing Discovery Of The Somerton Man